Valley Youth Orchestra, Western Slope, Colorado

 Registration Fee - $260 per Concert Season

-For families with more than one VYO student, the Season fee is reduced to $200 for the second member.
+- For families with more than one VYO student, the Season fee is reduced to $200 or $70 per Trimester for each new family member.

 The Registration/Tuition/Fee includes tuition for rehearsals and concerts, and helps cover miscellaneous and budgeted expenses such as salaries for Director/Conductor and Orchestra Manager, music licenses, music copies, some instrument repairs, etc. Other funds are raised through grants, donations, and our yearly Dinner Concert and Silent Auction.

 Additional $50 per Family: The VYO Board has chosen to implement a $50 deposit per family which can be earned back with a minimum of six Volunteer Hours logged in by family members.
 The deposit is due at Registration and will be reimbursed in June if the Volunteer Hours have been logged by the end of the third concert.
 The VYO Vice President will act as Volunteer Coordinator and will record Volunteer Hours for each family.

 Please make sure you have registered first, then you can Pay tuition with this button.